patriciavalentine/COMPREHENSIVE-VEHICLE-LOAN-ANALYTICS/README.md

 Then, I visualized the findings in `Looker Studio`, enabling data-driven strategic decisions for optimizing loan offerings and managing risks effectively.*

 # Uncovering Patterns in Vehicle Loan Data
-## 🧑‍💻 Project Overview
+## 🧑‍💻 The Project Overview
-I analyzed the demographics of loan applicants, including age, gender, and geographic spread, to gain insights for targeted marketing.
+Using BigQuery, I executed SQL queries to analyze the demographics of loan applicants — such as age, gender, and geographic distribution — to uncover insights for more effective targeted marketing strategies.

 Then, I assessed the applicants' financial well-being by examining their credit scores, income disparities, and correlations between income and credit scores to identify high-risk profiles.

 I then explored employment trends to understand their impact on loan amounts.

 Finally, I conducted a profitability analysis by comparing loan requests from existing and new customers and evaluating interest rate scenarios for potential returns.

 >This project ultimately helps the Asset Financing Company better understand its customer base and optimize loan offerings for profitability while minimizing risk.